swo/16s-book/manuscript/sec05.md

-some helpful metadata, called a *provenance*, which tracks the history of what methods have been run on a set of data.[^prov2] If you want to directly interact with the data at any step in a QIIME 2 analysis, you will need to export it out of the artifact form.
+some helpful metadata, called a *provenance*, which tracks the history of what methods have been run on a set of data.[^prov2] If you want to directly interact with the data at any step in a QIIME 2 analysis, you will need to export it out of the artifact format.

 [^prov2]: In the art world, *provenance* refers to the history of custody and ownership of a work of art.
 A reliable provenance is an important part of how